-DISASTERS: We humans have lost control of the development we have started.
+KATE stanza: We humans have lost control of the development we have initiated.
 The catastrophe is a warning that comes too late, and the elites make themselves unresponsive to the danger signals.
 Can we avoid panicky escape from the common problems?

-A GOOD NATURE?: In the philosopher Arne Johan Vetlesen's new book, environmental problems are a symptom that our way of thinking is completely wrong.
-Do we need to open up to the fact that everything around us is animated?
+A GOOD NATURE?
+In the philosopher Arne Johan Vetlesen's new book, the environmental problems are a symptom that our thinking is completely wrong.
+May we perhaps open ourselves to the fact that everything around us is the soul?

-: The Existentialists stared at the emptiness in the white eye – and still tried to preserve their humanity.
-Göran Rosenberg reads a brilliant story about a bunch of philosophers who remain relevant even today.
+Existentialists stared at the emptiness in the white eye – and still tried to preserve their humanity.
+Göran Rosenberg reads a brilliant story about a bunch of philosophers who remain current even today.

-: Hannah Arendt's realizations about the existential impossibility of escape are burningly relevant, and constitute a basic premise in the documentary about the philosopher who himself fled to Paris in a politically polarized time.
+Hannah Arendt's acknowledgments of the escape's existential impossibility are fiery, and form a fundamental premise in the documentary about the philosopher who himself fled to Paris in a politically polarized era.

 Full 100-page MODERN TIMES including the appendix Orientering and Modern Times Review comes out quarterly in early March, June, September and December) with international book reviews (non-fiction) and comments / essays.
 According to the physical newspaper (and PDF), the articles are published regularly online (see the newsletters).